-The academic advisors in the College of Arts and Sciences, College of Business, College of Professional Studies, and the University Advising Center are responsible for acting as a resource to provide students with timely and accurate information on University-wide requirements, policies, procedures, and referrals to appropriate services.
+The academic advisors in the College of Arts and Sciences, College of Business, College of Professional Studies, and the First Year Advising Center are responsible for acting as a resource to provide students with timely and accurate information on University-wide requirements, policies, procedures, and referrals to appropriate services.

 The dean of each college and chairperson of each department ultimately are responsible for ensuring that academic advice is available and accessible to all students within the college or department.

 Students ultimately are responsible for knowing and fulfilling all University, college, and major requirements for graduation.
 Students should use the SASS audit, Catalog, and other resources for information.

 UWF prepares students for current and future business and life applications using basic technology.
 Each UWF student is expected to do the following:

 Student use of UWF information technology resources is governed by the Computing Resources Usage Agreement and the Student Communications Policy.
 (See the My Account app in MyUWF).
 The University uses e-mail for both formal and informal communication with students.
 Each student, upon enrolling, is issued a UWF email account (Gmail).
 Students are expected to regularly check their UWF e-mail account for University business and official University communications.
 UWF accounts remain the property of the University of West Florida.
 Students should expect that instructors may request assignments be completed on a computer and/or be turned in via email rather than printed.
 Instructors should ensure that basic assignments can be completed using software packages currently available in MyUWF or eDesktop.